-LODGE AWARDS BANQUET
+LODGE BANQUET & LLD

 Held in February, the banquet offers a time of good food and fellowship.
 An added attraction at the banquet is the guest speaker.
 In the past such people as "Green Bar Bill" Hillcourt, E. Urner Goodman, and Gaylord Perry have honored us as guest speakers.
 The night is then filled with honors and awards for those men and boys who have given unselfishly of themselves to their home units, districts, council, Skyuka Lodge, and the Order of the Arrow.
+Lodge Leadership Development (LLD) is held the same day at the same venue as the Banquet, starting in the morning.
+This is a time for all Lodge members to learn more about the Order, Skyuka Lodge, and to learn leadership skills and good practices.